WimPouw/siamang_physical_constraints_code_repo/ReadMe.md

 # Repository info
-This repository contains all associated code and data supporting the manuscript 'Cross-modal constraints in multimodal vocalizations in Siamang (*Syndactylus symphalangus*)
+This repository contains all associated code and data supporting the manuscript 'Amplitude Increases of Vocalizations are Associated with Body Accelerations in Siamang (*Syndactylus symphalangus*)
 ' (Pouw, Kehy, Gamba, Ravignani).

 # Folder info